2004 United States House of Representatives elections in Massachusetts: Predictions

+Results

 District 3

-Though incumbent Democratic Congressman Jim McGovern faced a challenge from Republican candidate Ronald Crews.
+Incumbent Democratic Congressman Jim McGovern faced a challenge from Republican candidate Ronald Crews.
 This historically liberal district, which stretches from the western suburbs of Boston to the Massachusetts-Rhode Island border, has sent Congressman McGovern back to Congress with overwhelming margins of victory.
 This year proved to be no different, and McGovern crushed Crews to win a fifth term.